s-b-repo/deadlocked/readme.md

 > [!CAUTION]
 > vacnet 3.0 seems to be better at detecting aimbot and wallhacks, so **do not** use aim lock,
-> and play with a low fov to avoid bans.
+> and play with a low fov to avoid bans. use visuals sparingly.
-> use visuals sparingly, the default configuration should be a good starting point.

 ## features